- What We Do

 In response to 2012-2013 civil conflict in Mali, FFP partner WFP provides emergency food assistance to vulnerable and conflict-affected populations throughout the country via direct food distribution, cash transfers, and food vouchers.
 With FFP support, WFP is purchasing part of its food locally and regionally to strengthen local and regional markets and economies.
 FFP also partners with CRS to provide cash for work opportunities for vulnerable households, so that they may supplement their diets with food purchased from their local markets.

 |Fiscal Year 2010||$10.2 million||6,450 MT|

 |TItle II Development||----||----|

-Food Security Situation Information provided by FEWS NET and WFP from 2012 and 2013
+Food Security Situation information is provided by FEWS NET and WFP as of March 2014